ctkelley/MultiPrecisionArrays.jl/README.md

 ## What's new?

-- v0.1.3: Still better docs and ..
-   - Fixing a performance bug.
-   - Add options to termination criterion. __Change default back to small residuals.__
-   - v0.1.3 is the version for the [__JOSS paper__](https://joss.theoj.org/papers/10.21105/joss.06698).
-I gave that version the v0.1.3-joss tag.
- - v0.1.4: Continuous improvement for the docs and ...
+ - v0.1.4 (current version): Continuous improvement for the docs and ...
     - Enable fine control of termination criteria parameters, but I discourage messing with this.
     - Document the results of the bullet above + why I use the factorization precision to compute || A ||_1 if I use the normwise backward error in the termination criterion.
     - Putting the norm of the correction in the iteration stats.